-The Assessment Panel considers the evidence submitted by universities through an initial application and site visit.
-If Accreditation is sought, the Panel will provide a recommendation to the Accreditation Review Panel (a subcommittee of the Accreditation Committee).
-The decision approval process for Accreditation is shown in Figure 2 below.
+The Accreditation Assessment Panel considers the evidence submitted by universities through an initial application and site visit and provides a recommendation to the Accreditation Review Panel (a subcommittee of the Accreditation Committee) as to whether the degree programme(s) should be accredited.
+The decision approval process is shown in Figure 2 below.
 The assessment is not simply a tick-box exercise and requires academic judgement.

-Figure - Decision Approval Process for Accreditation
+Figure 2 - Decision Approval Process